openwebdocs/mdn-bcd-collector/docs/about.md

 - The [HTTP API](./http-api.md)

 The role of the website is to act as a backend during the results collection process, serving files and test code to the browser to determine what features are and are not supported in that browser.
 It then receives the results from the browser so that it may be compiled into a JSON results file and either downloaded or exported to GitHub in the [mdn-bcd-results](https://github.com/openwebdocs/mdn-bcd-results) repository.

-### The update scripts

-The update scripts take the results collected from the website, compiles them, and then makes changes to the files in BCD to synchronize them with the collector's results.
-For BCD contributors, this is the primary interaction they will have with the collector.
-There are two scripts involved in updating BCD:

-- `update-bcd` -- this updates the data for features tracked by BCD
-- `add-new-bcd` -- this adds features that are not currently tracked by BCD

-See [docs/update-bcd.md](./update-bcd.md) for information on how to use the `update-bcd` and `add-new-bcd` scripts.

 ## FAQ